-Unearned revenue is comprised of a payment on a pledge that has been received but does not meet the revenue recognition terms of GASB Statement No. 33, Accounting and Reporting for Nonexchange Transactions.
+Unearned revenue is comprised of payments received but that do not meet the revenue recognition terms of GASB Statement No. 33, Accounting and Reporting for Nonexchange Transactions.
 Revenue is recognized when the recognition terms are met.

 Liabilities to Life Beneficiaries